Compliance

 Transparency in corporate activities and relationships with medical institutions and patient organizations

-Pharmaceuticals segment has also established Guidelines on Transparency of Relationships between Corporate Activities and Medical Institutions.
-Based on these guidelines, the company discloses details of the academic research grants it provides.
-These disclosures help illustrate the ways in which we contributes to progress in the life sciences, while adhering to the highest ethical standards.
+Regarding interactions with researchers, medical professionals, patient groups, etc., each company has established its own Code of Practice for all directors and employees to ensure a high level of morality.
+The Pharmaceutical segment has also established Guidelines on Transparency of Relationships between Corporate Activities and Medical Institutions.
+Based on these guidelines, we disclose details of the academic research grants it provides.disclose details of the academic research grants it provides.
+These disclosures help illustrate the ways in which we contribute to progress in the life sciences, while adhering to the highest ethical standards.